AiviaCommunity/PythonForAivia/README.md

   Result of the transform
 """
 ```

+### Periodic file cleaning
+The simple bridge created between Aivia and python uses temporary files placed in the following location:
+"C:\Users\_{windows-username}_\AppData\Local\Temp"
+Temporary ".tif" files (named "tmp*.tif") can stay in this folder if there is an interruption in the python script.
+Hence, it can be interesting to clean this folder periodically.

+### Version-dependent notes

 For **Aivia 11.0.x** or more, a simple-to-install environment has been created for Aivia.
 * Click on the folder named "PythonVenvForAivia" and follow instructions